-The park’s main attraction is the vertigo-inducing Drina River canyon, the third-largest of its kind in the world.
-The gloriously green river of the same name slices through its cliffs, offering prime panoramas and ripper rafting; Tara’s two artificial lakes – Perućac and Zaovine – are ideal for calm-water kayaking.
+With 220 sq km of forested slopes, dramatic ravines, jewel-like waterways and rewarding views, Tara (part of the Dinaric Alps) is scenic Serbia at its best.
+The park’s main attraction is the vertigo-inducing Drina River canyon, the third largest of its kind in the world.
+The gloriously green river slices through the cliffs, offering prime panoramas and ripper rafting; Tara’s two lakes, Perućac and Zaovine, are ideal for calm-water kayaking.

-Serbia’s largest population of endangered brown bears is found within Tara’s woods, though you’d be lucky (or unlucky, depending on your fear factor) to bump into any.
-The park is also home to foxes, lynxes, otters, deer and 130-plus types of birds, as well as over 1000 flora species, including the rare Pančić spruce.
+Serbia’s largest population of endangered brown bears is found within Tara’s woods, though you’d be lucky to bump into any.
+The park is also home to foxes, lynxes, otters and 130-plus types of birds, as well as over 1000 flora species, including the rare Pančić spruce.